casadi/casadi/docs/users_guide/source/daebuilder.rst

 Hybrid modeling with |DaeBuilder|
 ---------------------------------

 CasADi 3.7 introduces initial support for hybrid modeling and sensitivity analysis.
-In |DaeBuilder|, state events can be formulated with when equations, mirroring the syntax in (Base) Modelica.
+In |DaeBuilder|, state events can be formulated with when equations, mirroring the syntax in (Base) Modelica [#modelica36]_.
 Whenever a when equation is added, a differential zero crossing condition is created automatically, using a form compatible with an extension of the CasADi integrator class to enable automatic sensitivity analysis of hybrid systems.
 While the event support is still at an early stage, it has been successfully used to model simple hybrid systems, such as the following bouncing ball example:

 .. side-by-side::
     .. exec-block:: python